 "Yes," Some clarity returned at the mention of his wife.
 "Ingrid was a good woman."

 "Where is she?"
-Frida didn't back away, pale eyes penetrating his exterior with icy precision.
+Frida didn't wince as others might have, pale eyes penetrating his exterior with icy precision.
 She knew…

 "She… Ingrid was… stubborn.
 She thought she could do everything herself, that she was stronger than most… one winter, she went out hunting and… and she never returned.
 Her horse came back to town without her.
 That was five winter's past, now."